ktan8/sra_dashboard/preprocess/README.md

 `wget -b https://ftp.ncbi.nlm.nih.gov/sra/reports/Metadata/SRA_Accessions.tab`

 ## Uncompress required files
 The NCBI_SRA_Metadata_Full_20220319.tar.gz file contains more detailed annotations on the organisms and experimental platforms for each dataset.
-We will therefore extract the corresponding XML files for these datasets.
+As the full tar.gz file takes too long to fully extract in its entirety, we will extract only the corresponding required XML files for these datasets.

 `tar -xf NCBI_SRA_Metadata_Full_20220319.tar.gz *.experiments.xml`